1996–97 Washington Bullets season: Off-season

-Chris Webber averaged 20.1 points, 10.3 rebounds, 4.6 assists, 1.7 steals and 1.9 blocks per game, while Howard averaged 19.1 points and 8.0 rebounds per game, and Strickland provided the team with 17.2 points, 8.9 assists and 1.7 steals per game.
+Chris Webber averaged 20.1 points, 10.3 rebounds, 4.6 assists, 1.7 steals and 1.9 blocks per game, while Howard averaged 19.1 points, 8.0 rebounds and 3.8 assists per game, and Strickland provided the team with 17.2 points, 8.9 assists and 1.7 steals per game.
 In addition, Calbert Cheaney contributed 10.6 points per game, while last season's Most Improved Player Gheorghe Mureșan averaged 10.6 points, 6.6 rebounds and 1.3 blocks per game.
-Off the bench, Murray contributed 10.0 points per game, and led the Bullets with 106 three-point field goals, while Chris Whitney provided with 5.2 points and 2.2 assists per game, Jackson contributed 5.0 points per game, and Grant averaged 4.1 points and 3.3 rebounds per game.
+Off the bench, Murray contributed 10.0 points per game and led the Bullets with 106 three-point field goals, while Chris Whitney provided with 5.2 points and 2.2 assists per game, Jackson contributed 5.0 points per game, and Grant averaged 4.1 points and 3.3 rebounds per game.

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Webber was selected for the 1997 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his first ever All-Star appearance.
 Meanwhile, Tim Legler participated in the NBA Three-Point Shootout for the second consecutive year; Legler won the competition the previous year.

+The Bullets finished twelfth in the NBA in home-game attendance, with an attendance of 700,646 at US Airways Arena during the regular season.

+NBA playoffs

-In the Eastern Conference First Round of the 1997 NBA playoffs, the Bullets were swept by Michael Jordan, Scottie Pippen, and the defending NBA champion Chicago Bulls in three straight games, losing Game 3 at home, 96–95, after taking a 14–2 lead early in the first quarter; this would be their final playoff appearance until 2005.
+In the Eastern Conference First Round of the 1997 NBA playoffs, the Bullets faced off against the top–seeded, and defending NBA champion Chicago Bulls, who won the Central Division title, and were led by the trio of All-Star guard Michael Jordan, All-Star forward Scottie Pippen, and rebound-specialist Dennis Rodman.
+The Bullets lost the first two games to the Bulls on the road at the United Center, which included a 109–104 loss in Game 2, in which Jordan scored 55 points.
+In Game 3 at US Airways Arena, and despite taking a 14–2 lead early in the first quarter, the Bullets lost to the Bulls by a score of 96–95, thus losing the series in a three-game sweep.

+This would be the team's final NBA playoff appearance until the 2004–05 season, as what would follow was a seven-year playoff drought.
 The Bulls would go on to defeat the Utah Jazz in six games in the 1997 NBA Finals, winning their second consecutive NBA championship, and their fifth championship in seven years.
-Following the season, Jackson signed as a free agent with the San Antonio Spurs.